Food waste caddies

 Wednesday: Closed.
 Thursday: 9.30am to 2pm.
 Friday: 9.30am to 2pm.

-Please note: the liners available in our offices state "free supply" on them as they are left over stock from the free rolls which were given out at the start of the service.
-We do not accept cash payments, so please ensure you have card or cheque ready when purchasing the liners.
+Please note: We do not accept cash payments, so please ensure you have card or cheque ready when purchasing the liners.

 Alternatively, you can check your local supermarket or buy online at www.thebincompany.com.